Alfex4936/Bard-rs/README.md

 - Type your message and press Enter to send it to Google Bard.
 - Type `!reset` to reset the conversation.
 - Type `!exit` to exit the CLI.
+- Type `!show` to see other Bard's answers for your last message.

 ## License